ljunggren/boozang-docs/README.md

 `nohup docker run --rm -v "$(pwd):/var/boozang/" styrman/boozang-runner --file=test2 "[tokenized-test-url-2]"> test2.log &`

 In this example, you can follow the progress of the tests in `test1.log` and `test2.log` respectively, and the report will be found in HTML format in `test1.html` and `test2.html`, and in JSON format in `test1.json` and `test2.json`.

+**Running tests in parallel using GNU parallel**

+You can also create an automated test runners that uses a given number of worker processes to run tests.
+In this example we use the great GNU parallel (https://www.gnu.org/software/parallel/).
+This allows us to simply dispatch tests to a number of worker processes.

+- Install GNU parallel.
+CentOS instructions can be found here: https://medium.com/@gchandra/simple-tutorial-to-install-use-gnu-parallel-79251120d618
+- Download file `parallel_runs.sh`from `https://github.com/boozang/bz-utils/scripts`
+- Add test URLs (tokenized) to a file `testlist.txt`
+-  Modify `parallel_runs.sh` to set the appropriate workers
+- Set the script to executable `chmod +x paralell_runs.sh`
+- Run the script `./paralell_runs.sh`
+- This will spawn off a Docker container for each worker specified

+**Building your own test dispatcher**

+We encourage you to build your own test dispatcher.
+Take a look at `./parallel_runs.sh`to get inspiration.
+It's only one line of code!

+` parallel -a testlist.txt -j5 'nohup sudo docker run --rm -v "$(pwd):/var/boozang/" styrman/boozang-runner --file={#} {} > /home/centos/scripts/docker/test/w{%}_t{#}.log'`

+In this example, tests written in `testlist.txt`are processed by `parallel`by 5 workers (specifed by the `-j`flag).
+The test logs are available in the `wX_tY.log`files, where `X`is the worker index, and `Y`is the test index.
+Result logs will be available in the file named as the test index `Y`.

 **More examples**